hylo-lang/specification/spec.md

 ### Continue statements

 1. Continue statements skip the remainder of a loop body.
 Control is transferred to the begin of the loop.

+## Conditional binding statements

+1. Conditional binding statements have the form:

+    ```ebnf
+    cond-binding-stmt ::=
+      cond-binding-decl '??' cond-binding-failure

+    cond-binding-decl ::=
+      binding-head binding-type-annotation?

+     cond-binding-failure ::=
+       jump-stmt
+       expr
+    ```

+2. If __cond-binding-failure__ is an expression, it must have type `Never`.

 # Value expressions